biocro/biocro/README.md

 BioCro to the [Biofuel Ecophysiological Traits and Yields database](https://github.com/PecanProject/bety).

+See [References](#references) below for a full list of scientific publications using the BioCro framework.

 ### An example
 The `run_biocro()` function accepts initial values, parameters, climate variables, and sets of modules to run.
 It returns the results in a data frame.